SohileAdel/youtube-analysis/README.md

-Using Tableau to analyse Youtube data.
+Using Tableau to analyze Youtube data.